Tangential homoclinic points for Lozi maps: Abstract

 \section{Abstract}

 For the family of Lozi maps, we study homoclinic points for the saddle fixed point $X$ in the first quadrant.
 Specifically, in the parameter space, we examine the boundary of the region in which homoclinic points for $X$ exist.
-For all parameters on that boundary, all intersections of the stable and unstable manifold of $X$, apart from $X$, are tangential.
-We ultimately prove that for such parameters, all possible homoclinic points for $X$ are iterates of only two special points $Z$ and $V$.
+For all parameters on that boundary, all intersections of the stable and unstable manifold of $X$, apart from $X$, are tangential, or these manifolds intersect along a segment.
+We ultimately prove that for such parameters, all possible homoclinic points for $X$ are iterates of two special points $Z$ and $V$, or iterates of points on a segment joining $V$ with an iterate of $Z$.
 Additionally, we describe the parameter curves that form the boundary and provide explicit equations for several of them.

 \baselineskip=18pt